zouhairaa/elec/rapport/README.md

 **Observations:**

-- Clean ***soft-start*** behavior — Vout rises smoothly from 0V to 5V with no overshoot or ringing.
+- Clean ***soft-start*** behavior — Assuming that Vout rises smoothly from 0V to 5V with no overshoot or ringing.
-- Rise time of ~10 ms is typical for the LM2596 internal soft-start circuit.
+- Rise time of ~10 ms (even really more here as we started from 2.3V to less than 5V, but is OK) is typical for the LM2596 internal soft-start circuit.
 - No inrush current spike detected — safe for sensitive loads.

 ---